aman-batra-dev/Hyprland-dotfiles/README.md

 # Hypland for Arch
 Disclaimer: This guide mainly focuses on installing Hyprland and configuring it for a daily driver pc.
 If you encounter any errors feel free to open an issue.
 A fresh Arch installation is recommended.
-If you don't know how to install Arch, check this out: "Dummy Link".
+If you don't know how to install Arch, check this out: [Arch Installation Guide](https://github.com/aman-batra-dev/Hyprland-dotfiles/blob/main/Arch_Installation.md).

 ## Installation
 Use yay or paru to install ```hyprland-git``` package from [AUR](https://aur.archlinux.org/).
 This will install core Hyprland and its dependencies.